rossgk2/sign-doc-reuploader/README.md

 Receive the "FedRAMP client ID" and "Fed RAMP client secret" for said API Application from Professional Services.
 The API token will have the `library_write` scope enabled.

-### Using the app

-To use the app, download either Sign.Template.Migrator.Windows.zip or Sign.Template.Migrator.Mac.zip from the [releases](https://github.com/rossgk2/sign-doc-reuploader/releases) section of this repository, extract the folder inside the .zip file from the .zip, and double click the .exe (Windows) or .dmg (Mac) executable.
-The executable (the .exe or .dmg) must be kept inside the folder it resides in; if it is moved outside of this folder it will not work.

 ### Optional: building the app manually

 If you would like to build the app yourself instead of downloading precompiled executables, follow these steps.